ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

        - `GH_URL`: optional, defaults to `https://github.ibm.com/api/v3`
        - `GHE_TOKEN`

+Label information for an attachment in evidence JSON:

+Each attachment section in the evidence JSON has a label property to hold metadata about the attachment.
+A default value is assigned to the label and this value depends upon whether the attachment input is a file path or attachment-url.
+Pass a custom label by adding `::label=<value>` at the end of the attachment path or attachment url.

+Examples:
+- `--attachment path/to/attachment::label=label_name` - Creates attachment using the file in `path/to/attachment` and sets the label value to `label_name`.
+If label is not passed, the file name is used as the label value by default.

+- `--attachment-url url/of/attachment::label=label_name` - Uses the attachment specified in the `attachment-url` and sets the label value to `label_name`.
+If label is not passed, the label value is an empty string by default.

 Some environment variables are automatically picked up to add details about the asset origin:

 - Setting `TOOLCHAIN_CRN` is the same as specifying `--origin toolchain_crn=$TOOLCHAIN_CRN`